dflippo/UU2014/README.md

 Getting Started
 ---------------

-You can download the latest release from the GitHub repository:
+You can download the latest release directly from WordPress:

-1. Download the latest UU2014 release from https://github.com/dflippo/UU2014/releases (choose the “zip” option)
-2. Go to the `Themes -> Add New Theme` screen and click the `Upload` tab
+1. Go to the `Themes -> Add New Theme` screen and search for `UU 2014`
+2. Click on the `Install` button
-3. Upload the zipped archive directly
+3. Click on the `Activate` link
-4. Go to the `Themes` screen click `Activate`
-5. Optionally download and activate the plugins your are prompted to install from the top of all WordPress administration screens
+4. Optionally download and activate the plugin your are prompted to install from the top of all WordPress administration screens
-6. You can use the plugins to create a header image slideshow and a featured articles slider on your front page
+5. You can use the plugin to create a featured articles slider on your front page
-7. Visit `Appearance -> Customize` to tell the theme the name of your header slideshow and featured articles slider.
-There are a number of other theme-specific additions to the customizer.
+6. Visit `Appearance -> Customize` to customize a number of theme-specific additions to the customizer.
-8. Alternatively, visit `Appearance -> Header` to change the header image or set the theme to randomly choose which image to display.
+7. Alternatively, visit `Appearance -> Header` to change the header image or set the theme to randomly choose which image to display.

 Adding Your Own Header Images
 -----------------------------